Read time 4 minutes

 The error indicates backup detects a corruption in the database log.
 Now, in this condition, even if you run the integrity check DBCC CHECKDB, no issues will be found.

-This error occurs as a result of corrupted logs in the SQL database, which is not detected during the full backup of the SQL database or the integrity check, i.e. DBCC CHECKDB.
-We would like to share some free manual fixes which any SQL administrator can try on their own.
+This issue arises due to corrupted logs within the SQL database, and it often goes unnoticed during both the full backup of the SQL database and the integrity check, such as DBCC CHECKDB.
+We’d like to provide some free manual solutions that any SQL administrator can attempt independently.

 a.
 Disconnect all other connected users to the SQL database.